DioxusLabs/dioxus/README.md

 ## Modular and Customizable

 Build your own renderer, or use a community renderer like [Freya](http://freyaui.dev).
+Use our modular components like RSX, VirtualDom, Blitz, Taffy, and Subsecond.

 <div align="center">